tkrofta/signalk-barograph-plugin/README.md

 None of these are tracked within influx.

 ## LICENSE
-Copyright © 2024 Inspired Technologies GmbH.
+Copyright © 2025 Inspired Technologies.
 Rights Reserved.

 This product depends on software developed at SignalK (https://signalk.org/index.html).
 The Initial Developer of some parts of the framework are licensed under the Apache License, Version 2.0.